-Welcome to DrugAbuse.net, a site intended to guide addicts, and loved ones of those addicted, through the processes of identifying and understanding addiction and dependency, researching treatment options, and beginning on the path to recovery.
+Welcome to DrugAbuse.net, a site intended to guide those suffering from addiction, and the loved ones of those addicted, through the processes of identifying and understanding addiction and dependency, researching treatment options, and beginning on the path to recovery

 Different Types of Substance Abuse

 Alcohol and drugs often affect people differently.
 Inside this site, you’ll find expert, easy-to-understand information about the impact of many of the most common (and dangerous) types of drug abuse

 so you are able to make the best decisions for breaking the cycle of addiction.
 Whether it is you, or a loved one, who is suffering from a drug abuse problem, it is important that you understand how addiction works and what options exist to aid in your recovery.
 With any issue, the first step is admitting a problem exists and then learning what you can do to begin the process of healing.